Eczema types: Atopic dermatitis diagnosis and treatment

 How dermatologists treat a skin infection

 People who have atopic dermatitis are more prone to skin infections.
-If you have an infection, your dermatologist may prescribe:
+If you or your child develops an infection, your dermatologist may prescribe:

 An antimicrobial: This medication helps treat the infection as quickly as possible and prevent it from spreading.
 Your dermatologist may prescribe an antimicrobial that you apply to the skin or take by mouth.
 Use this medication exactly as prescribed.